rongallant/meta-collections/readme.txt

 You first have to drag it into the user interface.
 Go to Collections, click on 'User Interface', create a metabox and drag the field into that box

+= I moved some of the system metaboxes (like title or featured image) to other places but nothin happend in my post edit screen =

+Some of the System metaboxes have fixed locations. i'll might build some functionality for this restrictions in later releases

+= I can't edit or delete the posts or pages collections =

+That is because that post types or Core Wordpress post types.
+You can only add metaboxes and meta fields to that types.

 = As a developer, where can i find technical documentation =

 Go to http://metacollections.statuur.nl/ for class documentation